-Indicators: Completion of an actionable plan for review by UITC, ITAC, and other key academic constituencies.
+Indicators: Completion of an actionable plan for review by the Administrative Council, Provost's Executive Staff and other key academic constituencies.

 Initiative 4(b): Maintain a three-year rolling plan for infrastructure renewal, upgrades, expansion, and replacement.

 Action Plan: Maintain the plan.